 Garden tips: Pineland heliotrope is adaptable to many growing conditions, making it an excellent addition to butterfly and wildflower gardens, as well as in the home landscape.
-It suckers and can form large patches if allowed.
-It is drought tolerant and can grow in nutrient-poor soils.
-It is not particularly salt tolerant.
+It suckers and can form large patches, making it a great low SCAN FOR FULL groundcover.
+It is drought tolerant and can grow in nutrient-poor soils but is not particularly salt tolerant.

 Pineland heliotrope is often available from nurseries that specialize in Florida native plants.
-Visit PlantRealFlorida.org to find a grower in your area.
+Visit www.PlantRealFlorida.org to find a nursery in your area.